Jeannace June Freeman

-Jeannace June Freeman (June 22, 1941 – December 19, 2003) was the first woman ever sentenced to death in the U.S. state of Oregon, and remained the only woman sentenced to death in Oregon until 2011.
-Her conviction was upheld by the Oregon Supreme Court, albeit she was never executed.
+Jeannace June Freeman (June 22, 1941 – December 19, 2003), also known as Wilma Lin Rhule, was the first woman ever sentenced to death in the U.S. state of Oregon, and remained the only woman sentenced to death in Oregon until 2011.
+Her conviction was upheld by the Oregon Supreme Court, though she was never executed.

+Biography

+Jeannace June Freeman was born on June 22, 1941 in Cottage Grove, Oregon.
+In her early childhood, she experienced repeated sexual abuse from her stepfather.
+According to a former school counselor, Freeman attempted to seek help from authorities when she was 12, but police said there was not enough evidence to press charges.
+At some point in her teenage years, she became a ward of the state and moved from school to school before eventually being sent to the Hillcrest School of Oregon.

 Freeman was responsible for the murder of her partner Gertrude May Nuñez Jackson's two children on May 11, 1961.
-They met when Jackson (32 years old) hired Freeman (19) as a babysitter.
+Freeman and Jackson met when Jackson (32 years old) hired Freeman (19 years old) as a babysitter.
 They soon became lovers, though the relationship was volatile.

 According to Jackson's later testimony in court, Freeman beat Jackson's son Larry to death, with a tire iron, in a fit of rage.
 Jackson agreed to conceal the crime and go along with killing her daughter Martha.
 They discarded both children's bodies in Crooked River Gorge, at Peter Skene Ogden State Scenic Viewpoint.
-The pair fled to California, where they were arrested a few weeks after the children's bodies were discovered and identified.
+The pair fled to Berkeley, California, where they were arrested a few weeks after the children's bodies were discovered and identified.
 Jackson agreed to testify against Freeman in exchange for a life sentence.
-The date of her parole is disputed, with some sources saying she was released in 1968 but other saying that she was released in June 1976.
+The date of her parole is disputed, with some sources saying she was released in 1968 and others saying she was released in June 1976.
 On September 15, 1961, Freeman was found guilty of first degree murder.
 She was sentenced to death four days later.